Market outlook

 Overview

-• QQQ’s underperformance vs. the S&P 500 was driven by its overweight exposure and differentiated holdings in the Technology sector.
-The ETF’s differentiated holdings in the Industrials sector also detracted from relative performance.
+• QQQ’s outperformance vs. the S&P 500 was driven by its overweight exposure in the Technology sector.
+The ETF’s underweight exposure and differentiated holdings in the Health Care sector also contributed to relative performance.

-• QQQ ended the month with $248.74 billion in assets under management (AUM) and remained the 5th largest ETF in the US (based on AUM).
+• QQQ ended the month with $267.47 billion in AUM and remained the 5th largest ETF in the US (based on AUM).

-• For the month of April, shares traded of QQQ rose by 7.14% month-over-month along with notional value traded rising by 4.92% month-over-month.1
+• For the month of May, shares traded of QQQ fell by 31.50% month-over-month along with notional value traded falling by 29.28% month-over-month.1

 Market Recap

-The Consumer Price Index (CPI) monthly reading was released on the 10th and showed year-over-year inflation higher than analysts’ expectations.4 Inflation came in at 3.5%, higher than the 3.4% estimate and 3.2% reading of the previous month.
-Three out of four CPI readings this year have been 3% or higher, well above the FOMC 2% target.
-A rise in the cost of Core Services was the largest contributor to the year-over-year numbers with the rise in the cost of Energy and the cost of Food also contributing.
-The cost of core good fell and was the third month in a row of year-over-year declines.
+On May 15th, the Consumer Price Index (CPI) reading was released and provided a boost to equities.5 Year-over-year Inflation came in at 3.4%, in line with estimates and below the 3.6% reading of the previous month.
+Core CPI, which excludes the costs of Food an Energy, rose at a year-over-year rate of 3.6%.
+Looking at the components of headline CPI, a rise in the cost of Core Services continued to be the largest contributor to the year-over-year numbers with rises in the cost of Energy and the cost of Food also contributing.
+The cost of Core Goods fell which marked the fourth month in a row of declines.

-Month-over-month CPI number was announced above the street’s expectation of 0.3% and was at the same elevated level as the previous reading, 0.4%.
-The cost of Core Services was the largest contributor to the month-over-month increase followed by increases in the cost of Energy and the cost of Food.
-The cost of core Goods fell for the month of March.
-Many investors reacted negatively on the day of the release as the S&P 500 traded down 1.20% with QQQ posting -1.65%.
+Month-over-month CPI was announced below the street’s expectation of 0.4% and came in at 0.3%.
+The cost of Core Services was the largest contributor to the month-over-month reading, followed by an increase in the cost of Energy and slight rise in the cost of Food.
+The cost of Core Goods fell for the second reading in a row.
+The lower-than-expected reading was welcomed by equity investors as the S&P 500 rose 1.19% on the day, with QQQ’s NAV outperforming which returned 1.51%.

-The FOMC’s preferred measure of inflation, Personal Consumption Expenditures (PCE), was released on Friday the 26th.5 Year-over-year PCE was announced at 2.7%, above the 2.6% expectation and higher than the previous reading of 2.5%.
-A rise in the cost of services continued to be the majority of the increase followed by the cost of Nondurable Goods.
-The cost to Nonprofits contributed as well.
-The cost of Durable Goods fell for the month.
+Personal Consumption Expenditures (PCE), which is the FOMC’s preferred measure of inflation, was released on the last day of trading of May.6 Year-over-year PCE was announced at 2.7%, in line with the 2.7% expectation and the previous month’s reading.
+A rise in the cost of Services continued to be the majority of the reading followed by the cost of Nondurable Goods.
+The cost to Nonprofits contributed minimally.
+The cost of Durable Goods continued to fall for the eleventh month in a row.

 QQQ Performance